ekoontz/dag-unify/README.md

-is similar to Clojure core's [merge](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/merge), except that if arguments have the same keys, the arguments' values for those keys will be recursively combined via unification to yield the value for the key in the combined map.
+is similar to Clojure core's [merge](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/merge), except that if arguments have the same keys, the arguments' values for those keys will be recursively combined (as described below) to yield the value for the key in the combined map.

 ## Usage